 Up to fifteen percent greater overall efficiency for the gas engine.
 The Turbosteamer “ as the project is known “ is based on the principle of the steam engine: Fluid is heated to form steam in two circuit’s, and this is used to power the engine.
 The primary energy supplier is the high-temperature circuit which uses exhaust heat from the internal combustion engine as an energy source via heat exchangers.
 More than 80 percent of the heat energy contained in the exhaust gases is recycled using this technology.
 The steam is then conducted directly into an expansion unit linked to the crankshaft of the internal combustion engine.
 Most of the remaining residual heat is absorbed by the cooling circuit of the engine, which acts as the second energy supply for the Turbosteamer.
 This innovative drive assist verifiably increases the efficiency of the combined drive system by up to 15 percent.
 “The Turbosteamer reinforces our confidence that the internal combustion engine is undoubtedly a technology fit for the future,” comments Professor Burkhard Goeschel, Member of the Board of Management responsible for the development and purchasing at BMW AG.

-Adequate space in todays vehicle concepts.
+Adequate space in today’s vehicle concepts.
 The development of this new drive assist has reached the phase involving comprehensive tests on the test rig.
-The components for this drive system have been designed so that they are capable of being installed in existing model series.
-Tests have been carried out on a number of sample packages to ensure that a car such as the BMW 3 Series provides adequate space.
-The engine compartment of a four-cylinder model offers enough space to allow the expansion unit’s to be accommodated.
+The components of this drive system have been designed so that they are capable of being installed in existing model series.
+Experiments have been carried out on some sample packages to ensure that a car like the BMW 3 Series provides adequate space.
+The engine compartment of a four-cylinder model offers enough space to allow the expansion units to be accommodated.

-System ready for volume production within ten years Ongoing development of the concept is focusing initially on making the components simpler and smaller.
+System ready for volume production within ten years the ongoing development of the concept is focusing initially on making the components simpler and smaller.
 The long-term development goal is to have a system capable of volume production within ten years.